 Parameter Explanation Metabolites A chemical degradation product - a chemical product formed upon the breakdown of a chemical.
-Metabolites are displayed in three tables: (i) known soil metabolites (2) known groundwater metabolites and (3) other metabolites (e.g. plant, surface water, sediment, animal). ' Known ' in this context refers to metabolites known to the PPDB team.
+Metabolites are displayed in three tables: (i) known soil metabolites (2) known groundwater metabolites and (3) other metabolites (e.g. plant, surface water, sediment, animal).
+'Known' in this context refers to metabolites known to the PPDB team.
 These tables may not include all metabolites formed.
-Links cross-referencing to the appropriate metabolite records are supplied.
-Where information has been validated by industry this is indicated Parent The parent substance that has degraded to produce the metabolite.
-A metabolite may have more than one parent substance.
+Links cross-referencing to the metabolites are supplied.
+Parent The parent substance that has degraded to produce the metabolite.
 Estimated Maximum Occurrence (PPDB/BPDB only) The maximum amount of the named metabolite identified (via soil degradation studies) in soil expressed as a fraction of the chemical applied.
 Soil Metabolite Relevancy This refers to soil metabolites which may have toxicological or environmental concerns.
 Please note that some 1107/2009 dossiers pre-date the introduction of 'relevant metabolites' and, instead, declared metabolites as 'Major' if their estimated maximum formation fraction >10%.
 The difference between a major metabolite (which means one needing assessment) and a relevant metabolite is that a toxicological/ecotoxicological assessment has been made and a decision come to as to whether it is a relevant or a non-relevant soil metabolite.
 Groundwater Metabolite Relevancy Within 1107/2009 a groundwater metabolite is considered to be 'relevant': if there is reason to believe that it has comparable intrinsic properties to the parent chemical in terms of its biological target activity, or if it has toxicological properties that are considered severe, or if it poses a higher or comparable risk to organisms than the parent substance.
+Therefore 'relevant' groundwater metabolites may need to so be taken into account within any risk assessment process.
+Metabolite ADI Acceptable Daily Intake - The amount of metabolite in food or drinking-water that can be ingested daily over a lifetime without appreciable health risk to the consumer, on the basis of all the known facts at the time of the evaluation.